 concern from these so only cheap credit monitoring (probably

 for a couple of years needed to be offered as a remedy.

-information invaluable since it includes names, addresses and
+find this information invaluable since it includes names,

-medical records, which is personal information that greatly
+addresses and medical records, which is personal information

 The FBI, under disgraced former Director James B. Comey, said